 - You can blog about ANYTHING!

-Ruth Soukup blogs over at Living Well Spending Less and currently leads a team of ten employees and earns seven figures a year!
-The majority of her income comes from product sales.
-You can find out more about Ruth and her blogging success here – and be sure to grab her free blogging book on boosting your blogging income.
+Ruth Soukup is the brain behind the popular blogs, Living Well Spending Less and Elite Blog Academy.
+She currently leads a team of nine employees and earns a whopping seven-figures a year!
+The majority of her income comes from selling physical planners and online courses, but she also dabbles in affiliate marketing.
+You can find out more about Ruth and her blogging success here and be sure to grab her free guide on how to boost your blogging income.

 If you're interested in starting your own blog, I created a tutorial that will help you start a blog for just $2.95 a month.
-And for additional blogging information — be sure to grab my free blogging e-book!
+And for additional blogging information — be sure to grab my free 28-page blogging e-book here!

 2) Coach — Do You Enjoy Helping Others Achieve Their Goals?

-Coaches can make money by facilitating one-on-one coaching sessions via phone, email, or Skype, group sessions, webinars, selling e-books and informational products, speaking, book writing, selling online courses, seminars, and mastermind groups.
+Coaches can make money by facilitating one-on-one coaching sessions via phone, email, or Zoom.
+They can host group sessions or webinars.
+Or they can go the informational route and sell e-books, informational products, online courses, seminars, and mastermind groups.